How to Build Customer Loyalty

 Business Fact No.2: Referrals reduce sales cycles and sales expenses while building a quality base of satisfied customers who, in turn, provide additional referrals.

-Companies that generate this self-perpetuating cycle typically succeed through excellent customer service—sales (as opposed to customers) are never enough to create and sustain this cycle.
+Companies that generate this self-perpetuating cycle typically succeed with an excellent customer experience including outstanding customer service—sales (as opposed to customers) are never enough to create and sustain this cycle.

 Business Fact No.3: Mistakes and errors are essential to consider when developing best business practices, precisely because they are inevitable.